hetima/DSP_LSTM/README.md

 When the value is set to 1, the distance does not change.
 There is no setting to reduce the demand distance.
 It does not affect storage with a maximum capacity of less than 2,000.

 ### Remote Demand Delay `TLRemoteDemandDelay` (New in 0.3.2)
-If both local and remote are set to demand, delays the triggering of remote demand.
+Delays the triggering of remote demand.
 This applies to slots with a maximum storage capacity is 5,000 or more.
 Remote demand will not be executed until the total stock (actual stock + the amount in transit) falls below 98%.
 This subtle deviation solves a situation where there is no room for a local demand to occur.